After-Shock/Cloudbox-wiki/Useful-Docker-Commands.md

 Tool to update Docker images and containers.

-NOTE: We recommend you manually update the docker images and containers via the [[update-tags|Updating Cloudbox Apps]].
+NOTE: We recommend you manually update the docker images and containers via the [[update-tags|Updating Cloudbox Apps#rebuild-the-docker-containers]].
 Updating Docker containers like this has been known to cause data corruption.
 So use at your own risk.

 ```
 docker start watchtower && docker logs -f watchtower